4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *sheet*, pass the index of the sheet that will receive the data context.
 If no index is passed, the context is applied to the current sheet.

 If you export your document to an object using [VP Export to object](#vp-export-to-object), or to a 4DVP document using [VP EXPORT DOCUMENT](#vp-export-document), the `includeBindingSource` option lets you copy the contents of the current contexts as cell values in the exported object or document.
-For more details, refer to the description of those methods.
+Para más detalles, consulte la descripción de esos métodos.

 #### Ejemplo